Choose a domain name

 Technical domain names

-Registrations of separate .govt.nz domain names for technical purposes are allowed where there is a valid requirement and they are not intended to be shown to the public.
+Registrations of separate .govt.nz domain names for technical purposes are allowed when there’s a valid requirement and the domains are not intended to be shown to the public.

-The domain should show which agency is using it and the technical nature, for example, diacloud.govt.nz.
+The domain should show which organisation is using it and the technical nature.

 Applications for generic technical terms like test.govt.nz or cloud.govt.nz will not be granted.

-Applications for non-.govt.nz registrations will only be granted in exceptional circumstances, for example when a website is intended primarily for an international audience.
+Applications for non-.govt.nz registrations will only be granted for public sector websites in exceptional circumstances — for example, when a website is intended primarily for an international audience.

-You can also transfer non-.govt.nz domains to the government DNS platform.
+You can also transfer non-.govt.nz domains to the government registrar so that you can manage them using the DNS Management Portal.

 Defensive registration of domain names

-Registering variations of domain names to prevent other people using them (defensive registration) is unlikely to stop someone else registering a very similar one.
+Registering variations of domain names to prevent other people using them — known as defensive registration — is unlikely to stop someone else registering a very similar one.
 This is because the number of ‘lookalike’ variations that could be registered is limitless.

 Depending on how they’re set up, a large number of alternative domains can damage your search engine optimisation (SEO).